 He quickly added, however, that voters likely want a direct say in the matter.
 Mayor Bill Cole then asked Kukulski and other city staff to keep this option "on the back burner."

-Depending of the size of the ask for the levy, the owner of a home worth $200,000 would pay between $145 and $290 more per year.
+Depending of the size of the ask for the levy, the owner of a home worth $200,000 would pay between $145 and $290 more per year over 10 years.

 Indications were that the city is trying to move forward with this process as soon as possible, possibly trying to get something on the ballot early next year.

 No final decisions were made at the work session.